Sunilkby17/Candidate-selection-rejection/readme.md

 index.html page has the registration form for applicants.

-mail.php has the code to send mails to the registered users.
+mail.php has the code to send mails to the registered users.<br>
 NOTE: userid and password in mail.php should be specified first inorder to send mails, as those values were left empty.

 connect.php has the connection to database named db and the database consists of a table named users.